About Myalgic Encephalomyelitis (ME)

 "My experience of welfare system was an extremely distressing and degrading experience with long lasting impact on physical and mental health."

-Thanks to the people in the Irish ME community who have already taken part in our Welfare related survey
+Thanks to the people in the Irish ME community who have taken part in our Welfare related survey